KamranBabar16/QuickSetup/README.md

 Auto setup is a simple bash script with the command «bash QuickSetup.sh« The script will automatically add the software sources and install the chosen application.
-Firstly change the user and password (for MySQL Root User) into «nano QuickSetup.sh«.

 > Keep in mind that this script not fully interactive.
 We will have to enter the password when necessary.
-> For example, suppose we want configure a PHPMyAdmin.
-To do this, we will write password manually.

 ## Usage